Lex-2008/bashalbum/README.md

 -------------

 Edit balb.sh:
-- change `bb` to point to bashblog.sh, or leave empty if you're not using bashblog
+- change `bb` to point to `bashblog.sh`, or leave empty if you're not using bashblog
 - change `langs` to the list of languages you're going to use, or leave empty if you're going to write comments in one language only.
-  Note that the first language is the fallback language, i.e. when no other language matches user's preferred language, first one is selected.
+  Note that the first language is the _fallback_ language, i.e. when no other language matches user's preferred language, first one is selected.
   Also note that this option is taken into account only when generating html file for the first time.
 On further updates, comments section is preserved intact.
-  To change this behavior, delete comments section and run `balb` again -- it will recreate the comments section
+  To change this behavior, delete comments section and run `balb` again - it will recreate the comments section

 Usage
 -----

-- make a subdirectory for an album, say, `www/photos/2014-summer-trip`
+- make a subdirectory for an album, say, `~/www/photos/2014-summer-trip`
 - (optional) set timestamp of the directory to the date of the trip (will be copied to generated file)
 - copy photos into the folder
-- cd to parent directory and run balb.sh, passing a folder name *without trailing slash* as a first parameter, for example:
+- cd to parent directory and run `balb.sh`, passing a folder name *without trailing slash* as a first parameter, for example:

     cd ~/www/photos/ && ./balb.sh 2014-summer-trip